Sam Giancana: Personal life

+Giancana signed a card to his wife as "Mooney".

+On September 23, 1933, Giancana married Angeline DeTolve, the daughter of immigrants from the Italian region of Basilicata, while living in The Island, Chicago.
+They had three daughters: Antoinette, born 1935; Bonnie Lou (La Bonita), born 1938; and Francine, born 1945.
+In 1945, they bought a house in Oak Park, Illinois.
+Angeline died on April 23, 1954, leaving Giancana to raise his daughters.

+In summer 1963, Giancana stayed with Phyllis McGuire in one of the Cal-Neva Lodge chalets while the McGuire Sisters were there to perform in the Celebrity Room, which led to a scandal that cost Frank Sinatra his ownership in the Cal-Neva, as well as his part ownership in the Sands Hotel.

 Death

-After Giancana's return to the United States, police detailed officers to guard his house in Oak Park, Illinois, but on the night of June 19, 1975, shortly before he was scheduled to appear before the Church Committee, which was investigating CIA and Cosa Nostra collusion, a gunman entered the home through the basement and shot Giancana in the head and neck seven times with a .22 caliber pistol.
-At around 11 p.m., Joseph DiPersio, Giancana's caretaker, found his body on the floor of the basement kitchen where he was said to be frying sausage and peppers.
+After Giancana returned to the U.S., police detailed officers to guard his house in Oak Park, Illinois, but on the night of June 19, 1975, shortly before he was scheduled to appear before the Church Committee, which was investigating CIA and Cosa Nostra collusion, a gunman entered the house through the basement and shot Giancana in the head and neck seven times with a .22-caliber pistol.
+At around 11 p.m., Joseph DiPersio, Giancana's caretaker, found his body on the floor of the basement kitchen where he was said to have been frying sausage and peppers.
 A week before his death, Giancana had gall bladder surgery in Houston.
-Giancana was interred next to his wife, Angeline, in a family mausoleum at Mount Carmel Cemetery, in Hillside, Illinois.

-Within days of Giancana's murder, Michael J. Corbitt, the police chief of Willow Springs, Illinois, and a mobster associate, was told by Chicago Outfit's capo Salvatore Bastone that "Sam sure loved that little guy in Oak Park...
+Within days of Giancana's murder, Michael J. Corbitt, the police chief of Willow Springs, Illinois and a mobster associate, was told by Chicago Outfit's capo Salvatore Bastone that "Sam sure loved that little guy in Oak Park...
 Tony Spilotro.
 Yeah, he was fuckin' crazy about him.
 Sam put Tony on the fuckin' map, thought he was gonna be a big fuckin' man someday.
 Did you know that after Marshall Caifano got out of Vegas, it was Sam who wanted Tony Spilotro out there?
 Even lately, with all the problems with the skim and all, Sam always stood behind the guy.
 Tony was over to Sam's house all the time.
 He lived right by there.
 Did you know Tony even figured out a way where he could get in through the back of Sam's place without anybody seeing him?
 He'd go through other people's yards, go over fences, all sorts of shit."
 When Corbitt asked for the reason for the murder, Bastone quipped, "There's never just one reason for shit like what happened to Sam.
 There's a million of 'em.
 Let's just say that Sam should've remembered what happened to Bugsy Siegel."